VatosV2/Nexus-Tools_Boost-Tool/README.md

 # Nexus-Tools_Boost-Tool
-A simple boost tool wich will lock the tokens after the boost.
+A simple boost tool wich won't lock the tokens after the boost.
 If you skid give credits to Nexus-Tools

 #Functions
 Joiner